RubyMoney/money/README.md

 - `:symbol` the currency symbol (UTF-8 encoded)
 - `:subunit` the name of the fractional monetary unit
 - `:subunit_to_unit` the proportion between the unit and the subunit
-- `:separator` character between the whole and fraction amounts
+- `:decimal_mark` character between the whole and fraction amounts
-- `:delimiter` character between each thousands place
+- `:thousands_separator` character between each thousands place

 All attributes except `:iso_code` are optional.
 Some attributes, such as `:symbol`, are used by the Money class to print out a representation of the